 It seems that present day art disregards these masters convictions.
-Contemporary art seems to have lost touch with the sacred.
 What is often called art today, pursues fragments of reality and no longer seems able to give us a broader and deeper vision of things.

 Michel Seuphor, Mondrian's friend and collaborator in Paris - also an artist, poet and art theorist - described the Dutch master's work as follows: "For the first time in history, one of these prophets is an artist, a painter.
 For the first time, the presence of another world in this world has been entrusted to an image-maker.
 This time it is not a matter of reading or interpreting, but of seeing.
 For those who know how to see, I believe that he has succeeded in placing the mystery in full light."